dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 Although the meaning of :drm:`<abort>` restarts is part of the Dylan language, your application must provide handlers to implement them.
-If you are using DUIM for your application’s GUI, note that DUIM frames normally provide :drm:`<abort>` handlers in the event loop, so that aborting while processing an event will proceed to process the next event.
+If you are using DUIM for your application's GUI, note that DUIM frames normally provide :drm:`<abort>` handlers in the event loop, so that aborting while processing an event will proceed to process the next event.
 See the DUIM documentation for *start-frame* and *start-dialog*.